FLX-20/Data-Science-Toolkits-and-Architectures-group-1/report/report _milestone_4.md

 Thus, the use of accuracy as the evaluation metric aims to measure the overall effectiveness of the model in correctly identifying each class without introducing bias toward any particular category.

 ## Task 3 - Data analysis in Jupyter Notebook
+First we needed to check if Jupyter Notebook was installed in our VS code.
+We used `jupyter notebook --version` and got `7.3.1` as answer.
+Then we could start making the exercises.

+### Loading data from Numpy Array with dimensions where channels is 3 in an RGB image
+The dataset analysis began with loading image data into Numpy arrays.
+A Python function was implemented to download images from given URLs using the requests library and the PIL module.
+The downloaded images were then converted into Numpy arrays.
+Each Numpy array had the shape (width, height, channels), with the channels dimension equal to 3, representing the RGB color channels (Red, Green, and Blue).
+The images were organized into three classes: dogs, cats, and snakes.
+For each class, the number of images and the shape of the first image were printed to confirm successful loading.
+This step ensures the dataset structure is intact and provides preliminary insights into the image dimensions.

+### Analyze data with Numpy
+Basic statistics about the dataset were calculated, such as the number of images per class and their dimensions.
+The uniformity of image dimensions across the dataset was verified to ensure compatibility with subsequent analysis.
+To get a visual understanding of the dataset, a 3x3 grid of random images from each class was displayed using Matplotlib.
+This allowed an intuitive inspection of image quality and content, helping to confirm that the data was loaded correctly.
+For each class, histograms of pixel intensities were created for the Red, Green, and Blue channels.
+This analysis revealed differences in color distributions between the classes, offering a basis for distinguishing them.
+The RGB images were converted to the HSL (Hue, Saturation, Lightness) color space using the PIL library.
+Histograms for the Hue, Saturation, and Lightness channels were plotted.
+The HSL analysis provided an alternative perspective on color characteristics, aiding in understanding class-specific features.
+To explore patterns and relationships in the dataset, dimensionality reduction was applied using PCA (Principal Component Analysis).
+Each image was flattened into a 1D array, and the PCA algorithm reduced the dataset to two dimensions.
+A scatter plot was created to visualize the classes in 2D space, revealing clusters and overlaps between the classes.
+This step helped uncover separability and shared characteristics across the dataset.